jepio/azure_keyvault_pkcs11/README.md

 ~$
 ```

-## P11Tool Configuration
+## p11tool Configuration

-p11tool is a useful tool included as part of the gnutls-bin package on Debian-based systems.
-It can be installed with `apt install gnutls-bin`.
-After it is installed you can configure it to be aware of the aws-kms-pkcss11 module as follows:
+p11tool is a useful tool included as part of [GnuTLS](https://www.gnutls.org).
+Once installed, you can configure it to be aware of the azure-keyvault-pkcs11 module as follows:

 ```
-mkdir -p "/etc/pkcs11/modules"
-touch "/etc/pkcs11/pkcs11.conf"
-cat >"/etc/pkcs11/modules/aws-kms-pkcs11.module" <<EOF
-module: /usr/lib/x86_64-linux-gnu/pkcs11/aws_kms_pkcs11.so
+sudo mkdir -p /etc/pkcs11/modules sudo touch /etc/pkcs11/pkcs11.conf sudo tee /etc/pkcs11/modules/azure-keyvault-pkcs11.module <<EOF
+module: $(pkg-config p11-kit-1 --variable p11_module_path)/azure-keyvault-pkcs11.so
 critical: no
 EOF
 ```

-After this configuration you can use the p11tool command to list some helpful info
+Once configured, you can use the `p11tool` command to show some helpful information.

 ```
 p11tool --list-tokens